FrameOS/frameos/README.md

-# FrameOS - smart home frames
+# FrameOS

+FrameOS is an **operating system for single function smart frames**.

-FrameOS is a tool for controlling Raspberry Pi-powered e-ink displays, a repository of apps to run on them, and an IDE for writing your own.
+More specifically, it's a tool for controlling Raspberry Pi-powered e-ink displays, a repository of apps to run on them, and an IDE for writing your own.

 To get started: